unclechu/MIDI-Trigger/README.md

 sound source, connect MIDI output to some synth, automate “MIDI note” value, and see what happens.

+The **MIDI-Trigger** plugin has one mono audio input and one MIDI output.
+So it takes audio signal as an input and provides MIDI output with the triggered notes you can connect to some synth or sampler.

 Disclaimer: This plugin works and was already used in some recorded band albums to improve drum sounds by adding a retriggered drum sample.
 Though it’s missing a GUI at the moment which would make it a bit easier to use.
 Also the program